-Blume Public Interest Scholars Program
+Public Interest Law Scholars Program

 Purpose

-The Blume Public Interest Scholars Program at Georgetown Law provides multidimensional support to a cohort of JD students demonstrating extraordinary commitment to pursuing a public interest career after graduation.
+The Public Interest Law Scholars Program at Georgetown Law provides multidimensional support to a cohort of JD students demonstrating extraordinary commitment to pursuing a public interest career after graduation.
 Through a variety of carefully tailored program benefits, the program aims to reduce financial, informational, and other barriers to public service for students displaying an exceptional level of intentionality and potential to use their law degree as a tool for change.
 In doing so, the program also aims to support and empower a cohort of public interest scholars to serve as leaders and ambassadors for public interest work in the Georgetown Law community, cultivating an ethic of service and contributing to broader efforts to reduce barriers to public interest careers.

 Benefits At-A-Glance